Quantum Convolutional Neural Networks are Effectively Classically Simulable: Numerical results for classically simulated QCNN s

 Here, we take $J>0$.
 As shown in Fig.~\ref{fig:haldane-diagram} the model's phase diagram is characterized by the two ratios $h_1/J$ and $h_2/J$.
 Inspecting the model in the thermodynamic limit, one can find out the emergence of three distinct phases: antiferromagnetic, paramagnetic and symmetry-protected (SPT).
 For the classification task, we will focus on classifying between the paramagnetic phase and the symmetry protected phase, i.e., binary classification, leaving the multi-class classification for the ANNNI model and the cluster Hamiltonian (see below).
 As such, we fix $J = 1$ and $h_1 = 0.5$, and set the transition between phases to occur at $h_2 = 0.423$, given by the analysis in the thermodynamic limit~\cite{cong2019quantum}.

 Here we consider a chain of $n = 512$ qubits.
 Throughout the simulation we cap the maximum bodyness of the Heisenberg-evolved measurement operator at three, and we classify the phases only on the expectation values of the $3000$ operators with the largest variance across the shadows dataset.
 We use again a dataset of $100$ states and perform training over $200$ iterations, averaged over $5$ different runs.
 The classification results are shown in Fig.~\ref{fig:XXX-diagram}(b).
 Similar to the results obtained for the $XXX$ model, we see that, as expected, using larger number of shadows leads to better classification accuracy.
 In this case, we see that the number of training points has a smaller effect on the model's performance, likely due to the fact that all the states in the same phase have large overlap.
 Here, at $10$ training points and $500$ shadows per state, our scheme requires only a total of $5000$ measurements, which again constitutes a very small number of shots, as compared to running the QCNN on a quantum computer.
+For a more detailed analysis of complexity scaling in the XXX bond-alternating model and the Haldane chain, as well as evidence for the absence of overfitting during training, we refer the reader to Appendix~\ref{ssec:scaling_numerics}.